fareenamughal/bikesharing/README.md

 ### B. Analysing and generating the visualization using tableau to support the story
 ___

 Tableau has been used to provide visualizations supporting the analysis.
 Visualizations are a powerful tool to say a story.
-I have analysed the data abd providded my findings via three tableau dashboards, each focusing on a specific area.
+I have analysed the data abd providded my findings via three tableau dashboards, each focuses on a specific area.

  #### 1. Dashboard for trip durating

 ![Trip Duration Dashboard](https://github.com/fareenamughal/bikesharing/blob/d2c48f22611901c59f3145b5229a858b611e676a/Images/Dashboard_1_Trip_duration.png)
 The analysis shows that the optimal trip time is approximately 30 to 40 minutes.
-The largest number of trips during the weekday occur between 4pm/5pm to 7pm  and 6am to 9am with males being the largest users followed by females.
+The largest number of trips during the weekday occur between 4pm/5pm to 7pm  and 6am to 9am.
 During the weekend the trips are spread out between 10am to 7pm.
-In another visualizations not included here, it can be seen that males make up approximately 5/8th of the total, whilst females make up a 1/4 and unknown gender approximately 1/8th of the total customers.
+Males are the largest users followed by females and unknowns respectively.

 #### 2. Dashboard analysing the usage time

 ![Usage Time Dashboard](https://github.com/fareenamughal/bikesharing/blob/10b5c10cb719578adf8dcd124ddd7c60cb278cc4/Images/Dashboard_2_Usage_time.png))
+This visualtization supports the heavy usage time of 4pm/5pm to 7pm  and 6am to 9am as seen in the trip duration visualization.
+However, here we take a deeper dive into the breakdown between males, females & unknowns as well as we analyse the usage based on the day of the week.
+It is clear that males are the larges user group, their usage is heavier on Thursdays and Fridays and Mondays and Tuesday.

+For females, heaviest usage periods are around 8am and 5-6pm during weekdays, 12pm to 5pm on Sundays & 10am to 6pm on Saturdays.
+Females use bikes more on Thursdays, followed by Tuesdays and Mondays.

+The unknowns use bikes more during the weekends with Saturday 10am to 7pm being the busiest, followed by Sundays at 11am to 5pm.
+During the week days 5pm to 6pm is when unknowns use bikes with Thursdays and Fridays being slightly busier followed by Mondays and Tuesdays.

+In another visualizations not included here, it can be seen that males make up approximately 5/8th of the total, whilst females make up a 1/4 and unknown gender approximately 1/8th of the total customers.

 #### 3. Dashboard analysing the top starting and ending locations